Memo Rojas: Grand-Am

 Switching from open-wheel racing to sports cars in 2007, Rojas joined Chip Ganassi Racing to compete in the Grand American Road Racing Rolex Sports Car Series, as a teammate to Scott Pruett.
 Claiming his first win in the series in 2007, Rojas won his first 24 Hours of Daytona endurance race the following year with co-drivers Pruett, Juan Pablo Montoya and Dario Franchitti.
 The victory propelled Rojas and Pruett to the Rolex Sports Car Series championship that year, setting a series record for the most victories in a season with six wins over the course of the year.

 In 2009, Rojas would finish second in the Rolex Sports Car Series championship standings, only six points out of first place at the end of the year, before returning in 2010 to once again win the series championship partnered with Pruett.
 Over the course of the year Rojas set another series record for most victories in a season with nine, and finished on the podium eleven times in twelve races.

 Rojas' 2011 season started with a co-victory, partnered with Pruett, Graham Rahal and Joey Hand, in the 24 Hours of Daytona, his second win in the event.

 On the 51st edition of the 24 Hours of Daytona on January 26–27, 2013 Memo Rojas got the first place, winning his third 24 Hours of Daytona, along with his co-drivers Juan Pablo Montoya, Scott Pruett and Charlie Kimball.

 12 Hours of Sebring

-On the 62nd edition of the 12 Hours of Sebring on March 15, 2014, Memo Rojas Jr., from Telmex Ganassi Riley Mk XXVI-Ford EcoBoost DP team won the second round of the new United SportsCar Championship by just under five seconds as nine cars in the Prototype class finished on the lead lap.
-Along with his co-drivers Scott Pruett and Marino Franchitti, Rojas Jr., become the first Mexican to achieve a victory in the 12 Hours of Sebring.
+On the 62nd edition of the 12 Hours of Sebring on March 15, 2014, Rojas, driving for the Telmex Ganassi Riley Mk XXVI-Ford EcoBoost DP team, won the second round of the new United SportsCar Championship by just under five seconds as nine cars in the Prototype class finished on the lead lap.
+Along with his co-drivers Scott Pruett and Marino Franchitti, Rojas become the first Mexican to achieve a victory in the 12 Hours of Sebring.

 Retirement

-After 31 years of professional career, on December 11, 2023, Memo Rojas, Jr., announces his retirement from motorsport.
+After 31 years of professional career, on December 11, 2023, Rojas announced his retirement from motorsport.